Rachel Ward Looks Gorgeous In A Chic Neutral Ensemble

 “You look incredible,” another fan wrote simply.

 Rachel appears to be loving Fashion Nova looks lately.
 Just yesterday, as The Inquisitr reported, she shared a double update in which she rocked a pair of white biker shorts and a thigh-skimming blazer over top of nothing.
-The fashion-forward ensemble showcased a serious amount of cleavage, and also allowed Rachel to flaunt her long, lean legs.
+The fashion-forward outfit showcased a serious amount of cleavage and also allowed Rachel to flaunt her long, lean legs.